An isoperimetric inequality for twisted eigenvalues with one orthogonality constraint: Abstract

 \section{Abstract}

 We consider \emph{twisted} eigenvalues $\lambda_{1}^{g}(\oo)$, defined as the minimum of the Rayleigh quotient of functions in $H^1_{0}(\oo)$ that are \emph{orthogonal} to a {given} function $g\in L^2_\text{loc}(\mathbb R^d)$.
-We prove an \emph{isoperimetric inequality} for $\lambda_1^g(\Omega)$, which provides a uniform bound on twisted eigenvalues -- not only with respect to the domain $\Omega$ (an open bounded set of $\mathbb R^d$) -- but also in relation to the orthogonality function $g$.
+We prove an \emph{isoperimetric inequality} for $\lambda_1^g(\Omega)$, which provides a uniform bound on twisted eigenvalues -- not only with respect to the set $\Omega$ (an open bounded set of $\mathbb R^d$) -- but also in relation to the orthogonality function $g$.
 Remarkably, the lower bound is \emph{uniquely} attained when $\Omega$ is the \emph{union of two disjoint balls} of specific radii, and when the function $g$ in the orthogonality constraint is of \emph{bang-bang} type, i.e., constant on each ball.
 As a consequence, we obtain a \emph{continuous} 1-parameter family of optimal sets -- each being the {union of two disjoint balls} -- that interpolates between the optimal shapes of the first two Dirichlet eigenvalues of the Laplacian.

-This new isoperimetric inequality offers fresh perspectives on well established results, such as the Hong-Krahn-Szeg\H{o} and the Freitas-Henrot inequalities.
-Notably, in these particular cases our proof avoids reliance on Bessel functions, suggesting potential extensions to nonlinear settings.
+This new isoperimetric inequality offers fresh perspectives on well-established results, such as the Hong-Krahn-Szeg{o} and the Freitas-Henrot inequalities.
+Notably, only for these two particular inequalities our proof avoids reliance on Bessel functions, suggesting potential extensions to nonlinear settings.
+However, extending the inequalities to the general case requires proof strategies that rely on properties of Bessel functions.

 {

 {\textbf{Keywords:} shape optimization, twisted eigenvalue, isoperimetric inequality, nonlocal problem}

 {\textbf{MSC 2020:} 33C10; 35P05; 35P15; 49R05; 49Q10} }